morris-leaha/Liri-Node-App/README.md

    * Using the `fs` Node package, LIRI will take the text written in the `random.txt` file and will use it to call one of LIRI's commands.

     * Currently, the code should run the command `spotify-this-song` for "I Want it That Way"
     * Edit the text in `random.txt` to test with the `movie-this` and `concert-this` command.

+**NOTE:** All returned and displayed data from the command line will be stored and appended within the `log.txt` file.